mauchede/dotfiles/README.md

 # README

-Files and scripts used to configure my Xubuntu computer
+Files and scripts used to configure my computer

 ## What kind of modifications are applied?